xogutu/knowage/README.md

 # Knowage Administration
 * This repo contains documentation and how to setup and make use of Knowage.
 * These are summary from my book Knowage Baby steps.
-* Contributions of any kind are welcome!
-You can also purchase my Knowage course on Udemy https://www.udemy.com/course/knowage-baby-steps.
 * Enjoy reading!

 # Content